Electrified-Home/Energy-Flow-Card/README.md

 ## Testing Strategy

-The Vitest suite currently focuses on configuration normalization and validation logic.
+The test suite focuses on configuration normalization and validation logic.
 As the visualization evolves, extend the tests to cover rendering helpers and data-mapping utilities.

 ## Next Steps